guides you to the best local dishes & drinks in

 EYW wants your food stories!

 What: Québec is the world’s largest producer of maple syrup, or sirop d’érable, as it’s known here, contributing about 75% of all maple syrup on the planet.
-This is not, of course, the same kind of syrup that comes out of an Aunt Jemima bottle (which, truth be told, is more accurately called “high-fructose corn syrup”); this is the real deal, the sugary sap that gets tapped out of maple trees and boiled down and filtered into a beautifully pure, 100%-additive-free syrup.
+This is not, of course, the same kind of syrup that comes out of mass-produced “breakfast syrup” bottles (which, truth be told, are more accurately called “high-fructose corn syrup”); this is the real deal, the sugary sap that gets tapped out of maple trees and boiled down and filtered into a beautifully pure, 100%-additive-free syrup.
 It’s been consumed on this continent since indigenous days, and it’s delicious, ranging (depending on its grade) from light and sweet to rich and caramelized.

 Maple syrup and its many derivatives—maple candy, maple beer, maple cookies, you name it—are everywhere in Montréal, whether you visit during the province’s “sugaring off” season (late February through April, generally) or not.
 Here’s where to find the sweet stuff.

-Where: Our bottled maple syrup—a no-brainer of a souvenir in this city—is from Le Marché des Saveurs du Québéc (280, Place du marché du nord), a wonderful store just outside Marché Jean-Talon that specializes in all things produced within the province.
+Where: Our bottled maple syrup—a no-brainer of a souvenir in this city—is from Le Marché des Saveurs du Québéc (280, Place du marché du nord, map), a wonderful store just outside Marché Jean-Talon that specializes in all things produced within the province.

 When: Mon-Wed, 9am-6pm; Thurs-Fri, 9am-8pm; Sat-Sun, 9am-6pm